-In 1992, the three transit agencies moved into a brand new $5 million transit facility, 737 Willow Ave., Ithaca, along with Gadabout Transportation Services, Inc. In 1992, the three transit systems began offering paratransit services, as mandated by the Americans with Disabilities Act, through a contract with Gadabout.
-(Gadabout, lauded by the White House in the 1980s for its ingenuity with volunteerism, continues to substantially curb the high cost of paratransit by using what is now a staff of 25 highly‑trained volunteer drivers as well as 10 paid drivers.)
+Upon the facility’s completion in 1992, the three transit agencies moved into a brand new $5 million transit facility, 737 Willow Ave., Ithaca, along with Gadabout Transportation Services, Inc. In 1992, the three transit systems began offering paratransit services, as mandated by the Americans with Disabilities Act, through a contract with Gadabout, now led by Executive Director Kristen Wells.
+(To this day, Gadabout continues to curb the relatively high cost of paratransit by using volunteer drivers, who must go through rigorous training and licensing procedures, to augment its staff of paid drivers.)

-Although the three transit systems continued to operate separately under one roof sharing the cost for a single maintenance department, building maintenance, utilities and shared administrative staff, the consolidation process moved forward in 1996 when the New York State Legislature adopted a law authorizing the creation of TCAT.
-That year, the Operating Committee hired the first‑ever general manager, Rod Ghearing, and the TCAT name and logo were adopted and unveiled that summer.
-Also in 1996, the Route 10 downtown Cornell shuttle – now one of TCAT’s most popular routes – was started.
-Another highlight of 1996: TCAT became the first New York transit system to install bike racks on its bus fleet.
+After the move, the city, county and Cornell transit systems operated separately under one roof while sharing administrative staff, as well as the cost of utilities and maintenance.
+In 1996, the consolidation process moved forward when the New York State Legislature adopted a law authorizing the creation of TCAT.
+That year, the Operating Committee hired the merging organization’s first‑ever general manager, Rod Ghearing, an important step that was followed by the adoption of the TCAT name and logo.
+Another highlight for 1996: TCAT became the first New York transit system to equip its fleet with bike racks.

 TCAT Funding Structure

-The City, County and Cornell each provide equal funding to TCAT, 19.5 percent of TCAT’s total budget or a total of $2.5 million ($829,432 each) in 2013; a revenue source that has remained flat for five consecutive years.
-Other sources of operating income include cash fares, 30 percent of the total budget, including Cornell University’s volume discount program, and to a smaller extent, federal operating funds, 10.6 percent of the total budget.
+The city, county and Cornell each provide equal funding to TCAT or 18 percent of TCAT’s total operating budget or a total of more than $2.7 million in 2019.
+Other sources of operating income include cash fares, including Cornell University’s annual fare payment program, for a total of about 30 percent, and federal operating funds.

 About TCAT’s work force

-TCAT’s human resources are at the heart of its successes and fostering labor‑management harmony remains a top priority.
+TCAT’s employees are at the heart of the agency’s successes so fostering labor‑management harmony is a top priority.

-In 2004, the United Auto Workers was recognized by the TCAT not-for-profit corporation as the collective bargaining unit to represent bus operators and TCAT’s maintenance team.
+In 2004, the United Auto Workers was recognized by TCAT as the collective bargaining unit to represent bus operators and TCAT’s maintenance team.
 The first three-year contract with the UAW went into effect October 2005.
-The second three-year contract was signed in October of 2008 and the most recent three‑year‑contract was signed March, 2012.
+The most recent three‑year‑contract was signed in June 2018.

-TCAT is a responsible employer with a workforce of 118 that includes 78 bus operators, 18 bus mechanics and fuelers, and 22 administrative and management staff.
-TCAT values and its Human Resources Department pro‑actively seeks to build and retain a diverse workforce.
+TCAT is a responsible employer with a workforce of 140 that includes 83 full-time and six part-time bus operators, 10 full-time and one part-time bus mechanics, seven full-time and two-part time maintenance and custodial crew; and 31 full-time administrative and management staff.
+TCAT’s Human Resources Department pro‑actively seeks to build and retain a diverse workforce.
 TCAT pays competitive wages and provides a generous benefits package to its union and non‑union employees.
-In addition, TCAT places a heavy emphasis on safety, accident preventability and workforce training in all aspects of the operations.
+In addition, TCAT places a heavy emphasis on safety and workforce training covering all aspects of its operations.